HDeBoever/doctolib-data-ops/README.md

 Q3 :

 To create a private S3 bucket in AWS, we can use a terraform directive.
-My solution can be seen in main.tf
+My solution can be seen in main.tf, variables.tf, and outputs.tf.